Sheep-y/Automodchef/Technical.md

 a.k.a How this mod works.
 How mod works.

-Some programming experience to understand this doc.
+Programming skill is required to understand this doc and the code.
+For a small mod it has many common tasks - config, conditional patching, replacing game text and texture.
-It is hoped that this introduction can get more people into dll modding.
+It is hoped that this explaination can help you understand the mod and may be get into modding if you haven't already.

 ## Requirements ##